cosmos/cosmos-sdk/docs/core/app3.md

 complete AnteHandler, it's time to look at how to build higher-level abstractions for taking action on accounts.

-Earlier, we noted that `Mappers` abstactions over a KVStore that handles marshalling and unmarshalling a particular data type to and from the underlying store.
+Earlier, we noted that `Mappers` are abstactions over KVStores that handle marshalling and unmarshalling data types to and from underlying stores.
 We can build another abstraction on top of `Mappers` that we call `Keepers`, which expose only limitted functionality on the underlying types stored by the `Mapper`.

 For instance, the `x/bank` module defines the canonical versions of `MsgSend` and `MsgIssue` for the SDK, as well as a `Handler` for processing them.
 However,